activequant/mcp/README.md

 ### Model definitions

 An example of a model file can be found in src/test/com/stormdealers/mcp/tests/sample.model

 ### Templates

 All current templates are located in src/main/resources/templates - I imagine this to expand over the course of the next year or so.

+templates/standardpersistence contains a standard hibernate DAO + Service layer with interfaces.
+This works well with the shipped StandardPersistenceGenerator

+templates/standardprotobuf contains a standard protobuf wire layer.
+This works well with the shipped StandardProtobufGenerator

 License